DineWithMe/Development-Tools/vs code/README.md

-# VS Code Extension
+# VS Code Extensions

+Why VS Code?

+VS Code is great, it comes with rich functionalities, it has source control, allows you to add, commit, and push in click.
+Not to mention the built in terminal which is pretty handy.

+It is free and open source, another huge plus.
+It is highly polished, it brings great user experience and it is getting better and better.

+Although it consume much higher memory resource, but since modern computer normally has 8GB ram or above, it is more than enough to handle it.

-Most extensions were compared to alternatives in term of functionality, popularity and ease of use.
-I choose what I believe is the best, you are free to have your own option, you should be able to find similar extension in your favourite editor.
+With open source comes great community, with great community comes great extensions, most extensions listed were compared to alternatives in term of functionality, popularity and ease of use.

+I choose what I believe is the best, you are free to have your own options, you should be able to find similar extension in your favourite editor.

 ## 1. Auto Close Tag